BankkRoll/DISTWEET/README.md

 # DISTWEET

-I made this bot is search of looking for a bot to autopost tweets upon a discord message, and no luck finding a good way besdies zapier with a limit and 15 minute request time.
+I made this bot is search of looking for a bot to autopost tweets upon a discord embeds, and no luck finding a good way besdies zapier with a limit and 15 minute request time.

 Found a few other options but not what i was looking for, so here i present ***DISTWEET***